top of page

 near Almograve by Hans Faber

-That day, hiking from Aljezur to Arrifana, when the bastard had just passed a llama farm (don’t ask), a small car came racing up the hill on the dirt track.
+That day, hiking from the small town of Aljezur to Arrifana, the bastard had just passed a llama farm—do not ask—when a small car came racing up the hill on the dirt track.
 It stopped.
-The car had its windows down.
-Behind the wheel was a young woman.
-In the back sat a big, happy dog.
-Its tongue hanging out.
-On the shotgun seat, however, lay a little, unhappy dog.
-It had a big, purple ribbon with a bow around its neck.
-But the dog was not in a good state, despite its frivolous appearance.
-Contrary to that.
-It was in shock.
-Paralyzed.
-Heavily breathing and trembling.
-Its chest going up and down madly.
-Panicky eyes staring in the distance.
+The windows were down.
+Behind the wheel sat a young woman.
+In the back, a big, happy dog hung its tongue out in joy.

 Arrifana by Frisia Coast Trail